makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 If this executive proposal passes, then **3 million USDS** will be transferred to the Sky Ecosystem Integration Boost multisig at [0xD6891d1DFFDA6B0B1aF3524018a1eE2E608785F7](https://etherscan.io/address/0xD6891d1DFFDA6B0B1aF3524018a1eE2E608785F7).

 To facilitate the transfer of USDS the following actions will occur:
-- Transfer 3 million Dai from the [Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) to the [Pause Proxy](https://etherscan.io/address/0xbe8e3e3618f7474f8cb1d074a26affef007e98fb).
+- Transfer 3 million DAI from the [Surplus Buffer](https://manual.makerdao.com/parameter-index/core/param-system-surplus-buffer) to the [Pause Proxy](https://etherscan.io/address/0xbe8e3e3618f7474f8cb1d074a26affef007e98fb).
-- Convert this Dai to USDS using the [DAI_USDS](https://etherscan.io/address/0x3225737a9Bbb6473CB4a45b7244ACa2BeFdB276A) converter.
+- Convert this DAI to USDS using the [DAI_USDS](https://etherscan.io/address/0x3225737a9Bbb6473CB4a45b7244ACa2BeFdB276A) converter.
 - Transfer the resulting 3 million USDS to the destination address.

 ### SparkLend [Buffer](https://sky-atlas.powerhouse.io/A.3.8.1.3.1.4_Buffer_Definition/039d633f-bccf-492f-9c6d-c167e8b5a292|57eaf45219be9dbc3712) Increase